AkaBlaster/Designitech/README.md

-# Sight
+# GlimpsingArt

-Sight is a free Personal Portfolio Template built with HTML,CSS and Javascript, Images used in the portfolio are from stocksnap hope you guys enjoy using this in your personal portfolio.
+GlimpsingArt is a free Personal Portfolio Template built with HTML,CSS and Javascript, Images used in the portfolio are from stocksnap hope you guys enjoy using this in your personal portfolio.